Idaho State University COVID-19 case numbers down again - Local News 8

 Idaho State University COVID-19 case numbers down again

-POCATELLO, Idaho (KIFI/KIDK) - Idaho State University is again going the opposite direction of the rest of the state when it comes to positive cases of COVID-19.
+Idaho State University is again going the opposite direction of the rest of the state when it comes to positive cases of Covid-19.

 ISU campus health officials reported 49 new infections this week.